Veeps-Hosting/puppet-cloudwatchlogs/README.md

 Default: `{instance_id}`

 The name of the stream in Cloudwatch Logs.
+This should be a string like all the others.
+See the ams cloudwatch logs docs for options.
+One other common option is `{hostname}`

 #### `datetime_format`